High humidity in a grow room is typically caused by a combination of environmental factors, plant activity, and equipment setup.

 Use exhaust and intake fans to cycle out humid air and bring in fresh air.

 Ensure the grow room dehumidifier is properly sized for your room and placed optimally.
 PREAIR supplies the best dehumidifier for grow room.
-If you are a commercial grower and want to get rid of humidity problems, please contact us for information as soon as possible.
+The grow room dehumidifier with drain hose can be controlled by a third-party controller (eg. Trolmaster).
+If you are a commercial grower and want to solve humidity problems, please get in touch with us as soon as possible.

 Adjust Watering Practices: